 A common defense strategy in Nevada DUI cases is to enter a plea bargain in which the DUI charge is reduced to reckless driving.
-There are three primary benefits to this:
+This is a favorable resolution because:

-- you can seal your criminal record after only one year rather than seven years, and
+- You can seal your criminal record after only one year rather than seven years.

-In this article, our Las Vegas DUI defense attorneys will answer the following key questions about reducing DUI to reckless driving.
-Also listen to our informative podcast:
+In this article, our Las Vegas DUI defense attorneys will address the following key issues regarding lessening drunk driving to reckless driving in Nevada:

 - Additional Reading

-It is possible but not automatic.
-Nevada law prohibits prosecutors from reducing or dropping DUI cases unless:
+It is possible to get your Nevada DUI charge reduced to reckless driving, but it is not automatic.
+Nevada law prohibits prosecutors from reducing or dropping DUI cases unless either:

 In short, Nevada prosecutors are required to pursue DUI convictions except when their criminal case is clearly too weak.
-Five potential defenses that can persuade the state to lessen your DUI charge are:
+In our experience, five potential defenses that have proven successful in persuading the state to lessen DUI charges are:

 - Law enforcement did not have reasonable suspicion to pull you over, or they did not have probable cause to arrest you.